Blog · Review Essay · Last reviewed June 23, 2026

 Medina is a historian of technology whose work joins science and technology studies, Latin American history, political history, and computing.
 The book is built from archival material, interviews, technical records, design artifacts, and political context.
 That method matters because Project Cybersyn is often flattened into myth: either a lost socialist internet or an absurd control-room fantasy.
 Medina gives it a more useful dignity.
 She treats it as an unfinished sociotechnical experiment whose ambitions and failures both deserve attention.

 The book's basic setting is Chile between 1970 and 1973.
 Salvador Allende's government was trying to pursue a peaceful transition to socialism while nationalizing industries, dealing with shortages, opposition, labor conflict, foreign pressure, and administrative overload.
-British cybernetician Stafford Beer and a Chilean team led through institutions including CORFO and figures such as Fernando Flores tried to design a system that could help manage the expanding social property sector without simply reproducing top-down bureaucracy.
+British cybernetician Stafford Beer and a Chilean team working through institutions including CORFO and figures such as Fernando Flores tried to design a system that could help manage the expanding social property sector without simply reproducing top-down bureaucracy.

 Project Cybersyn